 4. Herbs: Throw in fresh herbs with the rice or couscous.
 Basil, dill, thyme, rosemary, chives, parsley are all loaded with vitamins and this is a great way to add them to a dish.

-5. Seasoning: Salt, pepper, and Frank's hot sauce add extra zing to rice or couscous.
-Add them with the water and stir.
+5. Seasoning: Salt, pepper, and perhaps a shake or two of hot sauce to add extra zing to rice or couscous.
+Add with the water and stir.

-6. Oatmeal: Good old-fashioned Quaker Oats are easy to cook but do take approx. 15 minutes for about 2 cups.
+6. Make Your Morning Oatmeal: Good old-fashioned Quaker Oats are easy to cook but do take approx. 15 minutes for about 2 cups.
 Add cinnamon, dried cranberries, raisins, walnuts to this heart healthy breakfast.
 Make the coffee while you wait!

 So forget about standing over a hot stove stirring tricky wild rice for 30 minutes only to discover it isn't completely cooked.
 Make eating healthier a priority, but help yourself make it easy, try a rice cooker.